-"And because of their saying (in boast), "We killed Messiah 'Iesa (Jesus), son of Maryam (Mary), the Messenger of Allah," - but they killed him not, nor crucified him, but the resemblance of 'Iesa (Jesus) was put over another man (and they killed that man), and those who differ therein are full of doubts.
+"And because of their saying (in boast), 'We killed Messiah 'Iesa (Jesus), son of Maryam (Mary), the Messenger of Allah,' - but they killed him not, nor crucified him, but the resemblance of 'Iesa (Jesus) was put over another man (and they killed that man), and those who differ therein are full of doubts.
 They have no (certain) knowledge, they follow nothing but conjecture.
-For surely; they killed him not [i.e. 'Iesa (Jesus), son of Maryam (Mary)]: 158.
+For surely; they killed him not [i.e. 'Iesa (Jesus), son of Maryam (Mary)].
 But Allah raised him ['Iesa (Jesus)] up (with his body and soul) unto Himself (and he is in the heavens).
 And Allah is Ever All-Powerful, All-Wise," (Surah 4:157-158).

 The Quran, therefore, plainly teaches that Jesus did not die on the cross, but that it was made to appear that He did.
-While the Quran does not plainly say exactly how this happened, many Muslims have understood it to mean that another man was made to look like Jesus.
+While the Quran does not say exactly how this happened, many Muslims have understood it to mean that another man was made to look like Jesus.
 This other man was then crucified in Jesus' place.
-As with many other passages in the Quran, this idea did not appear out of nowhere.
-It actually comes from Gnostic myths.
+As with many other passages in the Quran, this idea did not appear out of thin air.
+It actually comes from earlier sources, in this case, Gnostic myths.